 Shape in Abstract Photography

 Shape is paramount in abstract photography ideas.
-The shape of a subject (or number of subjects) and how they interact within the photo frame is a key area of abstract photography.
+The shape of a subject (or a number of subjects) and how they interact within the photo frame is a key area of abstract photography.
 Shape is built by contrast.

-But focusing on shape itself is a way to construct an abstract photograph in a deliberate attempt to convey space and substance.
+But focusing on the shape itself is a way to construct an abstract photograph in a deliberate attempt to convey space and substance.

-Shape can also often make a psychological connection with a viewer.
+The shape can also often make a psychological connection with a viewer.
 This is due to their associations with particular visual structures.
 For example, a red octagon could remind a viewer of a traffic stop sign.

 This is due to our innate instinct to make sense of shape by associating it with past experiences.